IamTheHttp/planet-escape/readme.md

 # Change log
+## master
+- Add ImageBuffer
+- Change renderSystem to render from the imageBuffer, Sprite now only needs a name
+- Added a different image per player_ID
+- Added planet ownership swap animation
 ## 1.0.3
 - Fixed assets path to ./
 - Cached defender count for improved Perf, defender pilots should not affect performance